ovenbits-ingredients/fb_burrito/README.md

 # A wrapper for the fb_graph gem

-A wrapper for commonly used Facebook Graph API calls.
+A convenience wrapper for commonly used Facebook Graph API calls.

 ## Config